mddunlap924/LangChain-SynData-RAG-Eval/README.md

 # Example Notebooks
 ### 1.)
 Question-Answering
-Review this [Jupyter Notebook qa-gen-query](./notebooks/qa-gen-query.ipynb) for a working example of synthetic query-context data generation for custom datasets.
+Review this [Jupyter Notebook qa-gen-query](./notebooks/qa-gen-query.ipynb) for a working example of synthetic context-query data generation for custom datasets.
 This shows examples of prompting LLMs using `zero and few-shot annotations`.

 ### 2.)
 Argument Retrieval
-Review this [Jupyter Notebook argument-gen-query](./notebooks/argument-gen-query.ipynb) for examples of synthetic query-context data for argument retrieval tasks.
+Review this [Jupyter Notebook argument-gen-query](./notebooks/argument-gen-query.ipynb) for examples of synthetic context-query data for argument retrieval tasks.
 In the context of information retrieval, these tasks are designed to retrieve relevant arguments from various sources such as documents.
 In argument retrieval the goal is to provide users with persuasive and credible information to support their arguments or make informed decisions.

 ### 3.)
 Non-Llama Query Generation
 Other examples of query specific generation models (e.g., `BeIR/query-gen-msmarco-t5-base-v1`) can readily be found online and at the below link(s):